Cash Management application effects in Billing

-You can see all the information about the bank accounts used for transactions in the Cash Management application.
-These concepts explain aspects of Cash Management setup that affect the Billingapplication.
+You can use Cash Management to see all the information about the bank accounts used for transactions.
+These concepts explain aspects of Cash Management setup that affect the Billing application.

 Cash code

-A cash code is an identifier for a bank account at a financial institution.
+A cash code is a bank account identifier of a financial institution.
 You must specify a unique cash code for each bank location and bank account number.

 You must define a cash code for each bank account to do these transactions: